ME-ICA/tedana/docs/multi-echo_walkthrough.rst

 including heart rate and breathing changes.

 However, this ignores a number of useful features of the BOLD signal, including:
-(1) BOLD signal decays as echo time increases, (2) BOLD contrast _increases_ as echo time increases, (3) BOLD fluctuations may be driven by
+(1) BOLD signal decays as echo time increases,
+(2) BOLD contrast _increases_ as echo time increases, and (3) the echo time at which BOLD signal and BOLD contrast are both optimally maximized varies across the brain.

 .. _multi-echo physics: